jpaulm/drawfbp/README.md

 Building from command line
 ---

-Current release is `v2.10.17` - the related jar file is `drawfbp-2.10.17.jar`, and can be found in `Releases`.
+Current release can be found in most recent release in `Releases`, which also contains the most recent jar file.

-For building the project simply run the following command:
+For building the project yourself simply run the following command:

     gradle build